 The fundamental difference between an antiperspirant and deodorant is how these products work, as well as the active ingredients that they utilize.
 Antiperspirants contains compounds to help reduce the amount of sweat that is produced under the arms.
 Deodorants, on the other hand, allow for the natural release of sweat, but it combats the smell by using an antiseptic agent that will kill bacteria that causes bad body odor.
 Antiperspirants tend to be more effective than deodorants as they usually are formulated to block perspiration as well as cover any smells with their agreeable aroma.

 - Aluminum.
 Most antiperspirants are formulated with aluminum as this active ingredient helps plug up active sweat glands.
 The percentage of aluminum chloride essentially helps reduce the amount of sweat that is produced.
 The effects are temporary, however.
 Clinical strength antiperspirants contain higher concentrations of this active ingredient.

 - Parabens.
 Even though this ingredient is typically used to help reduce bacteria formation on cosmetic products, studies have shown that parabens can also halt the process of sweat glands.
 There has been some concern with parabens in recent years and many patients choose to avoid skin care products that contain parabens.
-In general, using a product that is approved by the FDA also ensures that consumers stay safe when investing in antiperspirant.
+In general, using a new product that is approved by the FDA also ensures that consumers stay safe when investing in antiperspirant.